Tuskiurhil/CCTV-Companion/README.md

 ## Current Features

+- Object Detection using a pre-trained tensorflow model.
+This can be toggled ON/OFF.
 - Outputting Serial No., Model Name and Firmware Version of Device
 - Opening a Live View (RTSP Stream) with the ability to control a PTZ Camera (Up, Down, Left, Right, Zoom In/Out, Focus, Wiper On/Off)
 - Copying a usable RTSP-Link to your Clipboard so it can easily be shared or pasted into other programs like VLC.